-Benefit Description You Pay Surgical procedures (cont.)
-After the calendar year deductible • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury and reconstruction of a breast following mastectomy.
-All charges Note: We define cosmetic surgery as any operative procedure or any portion of a procedure performed primarily to improve physical appearance and/or treat a mental condition through change in bodily form except for coverage for gender reassignment surgery as noted on the previous page. • Gender reassignment surgery, other than the surgeries listed as covered • Reversal of gender reassignment surgery Reconstructive surgery • Surgery to correct a functional defect In-network: 10% of the Plan allowance (No deductible) • Surgery to correct a condition caused by injury or illness if: Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by the surgery • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers or toes. • All stages of breast reconstruction surgery following a mastectomy, such as: - Surgery to produce a symmetrical appearance of breasts; - treatment of any physical complications, such as lymphoedema; - breast prostheses; and surgical bras and replacements (see Section 5(a), Prosthetic devices for coverage) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Not covered: All charges
+Benefit Description You Pay After the calendar year deductible Surgical procedures (cont.)
+After the calendar year deductible Mutually exclusive procedures surgical procedures that are not generally performed on one patient on the same day All charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury and reconstruction of a breast following mastectomy.
+Note: We define cosmetic surgery as any operative procedure or any portion of a procedure performed primarily to improve physical appearance and/or treat a mental condition through change in bodily form except for coverage for gender reassignment surgery as noted on the previous page.
+Gender reassignment surgery, other than the surgeries listed as covered Reversal of gender reassignment surgery Reconstructive surgery Surgery to correct a functional defect In-network: 10% of the Plan allowance (No deductible) • Surgery to correct a condition caused by injury or illness if: Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by the surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers or toes.
+All stages of breast reconstruction surgery following a mastectomy, such as: Surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphoedema; - breast prostheses; and surgical bras and replacements (see Section 5(a), Prosthetic devices for coverage) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.